 Here is an overview of how to retrieve documents from the Business Registry and how to get them apostilled.
 The good news is that e-services enable these actions to be done online too.

-For the company registration certificate, go to the Estonian Business Register, search for your company name then select “The printout of valid registry card information in English”.
+For the company registration certificate, go to the Estonian Business Register, search for your company name then select “Registry card”.
 Downloading the registration certificate is free of charge.

-For the shareholders certificate, log into the Business Register using your e-resident digital ID card or Smart-ID.
-Then click on the name of your company.
-You can then select the tab for ‘Company data’ and print to PDF directly from your browser.
+For the shareholders information you can also choose the company and click on PDF for a printout of information about the company that also includes shareholders information.
 This creates a PDF with more details than the public registration certificate, including information about the field of activity, founders, shareholders, and beneficial owners that is missing from the registration certificate.
 From the “Company files” tab you can also download your articles of association.

 Please note that there will be no official stamps on these documents.
 Information on source and time of extraction will be displayed.